-- 1. The university may release the following directory information to the public without the student's consent: name; class; college and major; dates of attendance; degree(s) earned; honors and awards received, including selection to the dean's or Chancellor's list, honorary organization, or the GPA range for the selection; local address; local or contact telephone number; NMSU electronic mail address; most recent previous educational institution attended; place of birth; participation in officially recognized activities and sports; and the weight and height and date of birth of members of athletic teams. - 2.
-Under FERPA, the student has the right to request that the disclosure of directory information be withheld.
-Directory information will be released upon request, unless the student does not wish such a release and notifies the Office of the NMSU Registrar in writing.
+- A. Directory Information: Directory information is defined for purposes of this Rule as the student's name; NMSU Aggie ID number; class; college and major; dates of attendance; degree(s) earned; honors and awards received, including selection to the dean's or chancellor's list, honorary organization, or the GPA range for the selection; address; local or contact telephone number; NMSU electronic mail address; most recent previous educational institution attended; participation in officially recognized activities and sports; and the weight and height and age of members of athletic teams. - B. Education records: Education records are records that are maintained by NMSU in any form or format (e.g. paper, electronic, digital image, film, video, audio tape) which contain information directly related to a student and are personally identifiable to a student.
+Education records do not include: - 1.
+Personal records of university employees that are in the sole possession of the maker (i.e. notes of conversations), are used as a personal memory aid, and are not accessible or revealed to any individual except to a successor in the position held; - 2.
+Records of the NMSU police department used for law enforcement purposes;